Workwear Logo Placement Guide: Where Can Logos Be Added to Branded Workwear?

 Modern garment printing techniques allow sharp detail, gradients and complex artwork reproduction.

-Embroidered Workwear
+Embroidered workwear

 Embroidery is typically best suited to: